Troubluson/Dungeon-Crawler-/Meeting-notes.md

 > your group members and advisor can follow the progress.

 ## Project status
 Nothing concrete has been done to the project yet.
+We started writing the project plan and chose what features we want to implement in the game.
+Some general information about the project was also added to the project.

 ### TODOs
 1. Member 1: Write an action.